Glossary of religious and spiritual terms

 - Most fundamentalist and other evangelical Christians and some mainline faith groups define the term as a measure of an adult's actual sexual behavior with

-adult men and women, and unrelated to the person's feeling of attraction.
+other adult men and women, and unrelated to the person's feeling of attraction.
 There are two main sexual orientations: homosexual (having had same-sex

 can become heterosexual by deciding to only engage in sexual relationships